Some posts contain compensated links. Please read this disclaimer for more info.

 Krafi used to be served only on special occasions, wedding ceremonies and holidays were unthinkable without them, but now they are made more often.
 Savory Krafi are traditionally served with butter and grated cheese or in a gravy sauce.
 As a dessert, krafi are fried or served in a sweet sauce.
 The recipe for these Labin krafi are made with a sweet cheese filling.

-“At Velo kafe we usually serve them in a caramel sauce, flambéed with homemade brandy,’ says the head chef at Velo Kafe Restaurant, Jasna Pušec, who had introduced krafi on the menu on her first day at work at the restaurant.
-She also added that guests were always very happy to try krafi and she has always introduced krafi to all restaurants she’s worked in.
+“At Velo kafe, we usually serve them in a caramel sauce, flambéed with homemade brandy,’ says the head chef at Velo Kafe Restaurant, Jasna Pušec, who had introduced krafi on the menu on her first day at work at the restaurant.
+She also added that guests were always pleased to try krafi, and she has always introduced krafi to all restaurants she’s worked in.

 Labinski Krafi Recipe